top of page

 9am . . .
 Round 1 Eliminations

-For those who are running muscle cars that are 9.5 second ET (Elapsed Time) or slower in the quarter mile we have 10 Index Classes Eliminators (ICE) from 9.5 – 14.0 to choose from.
+For those who are running muscle cars that are 8.50 second ET (Elapsed Time) or slower in the quarter mile we have 12 Index Classes Eliminators (ICE) from 8.5 – 14.0 to choose from.
 The winners of each class then race against each other to see “Can You Beat Everyone” (CUBE).
 Index Class racing is heads-up on a .500 pro tree, where the winner gets to the finish first, without going under their index.
-Running below the index is known as a “breakout.”
+Running below the index is known as a “breakout” and a loss.

 Try your hand at bracket-style racing in the SE 1, 2, 3 (Strip Eliminator), Truck Eliminator and Manual Transmission classes where you pick your own ET from 7.5 to 20 seconds and leave the line at different times.
 If both drivers run perfect passes, the pair should get to the finish line at the exact same time.
 You will not see ties – there is always a winner!
-This class uses a .500 full tree and is not open to any racers who competed in the current year or 2024 Bracket Drag Racing Series.
+This class uses a .500 full tree and is not open to any racers who competes in the current year or 2025 BIR Bracket Drag Racing Points Series.

 If you have a classic or exotic car you would like to show off without racing, the Show & Go and Muscle Car Shootout events have classic car shows in which you can compete.
 Car show entry is free with your gate admission ticket!
 Entrants earn a plaque for category wins, and exclusive car show parking.
 It’s a great way to be part of the action.

-At BIR, all competitors must wear a helmet rated for motorsports competition, Snell 2015 or Snell 2020.
+At BIR, all competitors must wear a helmet rated for motorsports competition, Snell 2015, Snell 2020, or Snell 2025.
 Drivers and vehicles must meet all class requirements to be eligible to compete within that class.
 Vehicles running 9.99/6.39 and faster or running 135 mph and faster need an NHRA chassis certification.
-Drivers running 9.99/6.39 and faster or running 135 mph and faster must have a current NHRA Competition Licenses and all required safety gear.
+Drivers running 9.99/6.39 and faster or running 135 mph and faster must have current NHRA Competition Licenses and all required safety gear.

 Beginning January 1st, 2024, A head and neck restraint device/system meeting SFI 38.1 is mandatory for any vehicle running 150 mph or faster for 1/4 or 1/8 mile or running 7.49 (*4.49) E.T. or quicker or by Class Requirements.
 An SFI 38.1 head and neck restraint device can be used with, or without, a neck collar; when a neck collar is not used, an SFI 3.3 head sock or SFI Spec 3.3 skirted helmet is required.